geekquad/Pixel-Processing/ImageResize/Readme.md

 Translation refers to the rectilinear shift of an object i.e. an image from one location to another. cv2.wrapAffine() function has been used here,to implement the translation.

+# Bilinear Interpolation

+Bi-linear interpolation means applying a linear interpolation in two directions.
+Thus, it uses 4 nearest neighbors, takes their weighted average to produce the output.
+In this we use cv2.INTER_LINEAR interpolation method to resize the image.